 BACTROBAN by GSK is clinical pharmacology pharmacokinetics following single or repeated intranasal applications of 0.
 First approved in 1987.

-BACTROBAN (mupirocin) is a topical antibiotic ointment that inhibits bacterial protein synthesis by binding to isoleucyl-tRNA synthetase.
-It is indicated for impetigo and staphylococcal infections, particularly for nasal eradication of methicillin-resistant S. aureus (MRSA) as part of institutional outbreak control programs.
-The drug demonstrates bactericidal activity at topical concentrations with minimal systemic absorption in adults.
+BACTROBAN (mupirocin) is a topical antibiotic ointment that inhibits bacterial protein synthesis by binding to isoleucyl transfer-RNA synthetase.
+It is indicated for nasal eradication of methicillin-resistant Staphylococcus aureus (MRSA) colonization as part of institutional infection control programs.
+The drug demonstrates bactericidal activity with no cross-resistance to other antimicrobial classes.

 CLINICAL PHARMACOLOGY Pharmacokinetics Following single or repeated intranasal applications of 0.2 gram of BACTROBAN NASAL 3 times daily for 3 days to 5 healthy adult male subjects, no evidence of systemic absorption of mupirocin was demonstrated.
 The dosage regimen used in this study was for…